 November 2014: Paul Magee (University of Canberra) “Question: Whose emotions are expressed in your poems?”
 Co-sponsored with Helen Zell Creative Writing Program.

-October 2014: Maureen McLane (New York Univesity): “Toward a Compositionist Poetics: from Ballad Rhizomatics to the Mesh, or, An Arbor for Ann Arbor” and “A Reading with Divagations and Discussion”
+October 2014: Maureen McLane (New York University): “Toward a Compositionist Poetics: from Ballad Rhizomatics to the Mesh, or, An Arbor for Ann Arbor” and “A Reading with Divagations and Discussion”

 September 2014: Reading group discussion of Maureen McLane’s My Poets

-April 2014: Evie Shockely (Rutgers University): “Julie Patton’s Visual Poetics and the Discourse of Colorblindness” and a poetry reading.
+April 2014: Evie Shockley (Rutgers University): “Julie Patton’s Visual Poetics and the Discourse of Colorblindness” and a poetry reading.
 Both events co-sponsored with the Avant-Garde Interest Group (AGIG).

 February 2014: Alexandra Socarides (University of Missouri): “Introduction: From Everywhere to Nowhere” and “Writing Public Scholarship.”